 The first mural made with Airlite technology is Hunting Pollution in Rome.
 This work was born in 2018 from the collaboration between the internationally renowned artist Iena Cruz and the non-profit association Yourban 2030.
 Hunting Pollution is the biggest European mural: it is 1000 square meters in size, which means that it absorbs as much pollution as a wood of 30 trees does.

-Iena Cruz painted a new Airlite mural in Milan last year.
+In 2019 Iena Cruz painted a new Airlite mural in Milan.
 The artist called it AnthropOceano, and it represents the scars that human interference has caused to the ocean and its seabeds.